eddmann/eddmann.github.io/_posts/2014/2014-05-10-reversing-a-string-in-php.md

 }
 ```

-Using some [endianness](http://en.wikipedia.org/wiki/Endianness) conversion trickery we are able to use PHP's in-built 'strrev' function.
+Using some [endianness](http://en.wikipedia.org/wiki/Endianness) conversion trickery we are able to use PHP's built-in `strrev` function.
 The implementation below uses 'iconv' to achieve the desired results.

 ```php